storybookjs/marko/docs/configure/user-interface.md

 There are many, many Storybook addons, but they can be roughly categorized into three areas:

 - Essential addons are core-team developed addons that are considered core to the out-of-the-box user experience of Storybook and thus ship by default with new Storybook installations.
 - Core addons are the addons that are developed by the core team with efforts made to keep them in sync with the development of Storybook itself, and to make sure they are written in idiomatic ways as templates for other addons.
-They can be found within the Storybook monorepo,
+They can be found within the [Storybook monorepo](https://github.com/storybookjs/storybook/tree/next/addons).
 - Community addons are addons written by the massive Storybook community.
-They can be found on our website, GitHub, and npm.
+They can be found on our [website](/addons), [GitHub](https://github.com/), and [npm](https://www.npmjs.com/).

 ### Sidebar & URLs